-It doesn't matter that I've seen this mid-80s sleeper hit, oh, let's call it 50, 60 times — I always have to watch it again.
+It doesn't matter that I've seen this mid-80s sleeper hit, oh, let's say 50, 60 times — I always have to watch it again.
 Not because it's classic cinema.
-Not because I have to hear Patrick Swayze as Johnny Castle (is that a great name?) say, "Nobody puts Baby in a corner" before he hauls her up on stage, although that line makes my husband laugh every single time he hears it.
+Not because I have to hear Patrick Swayze as Johnny Castle say, "Nobody puts Baby in a corner" before he hauls her up on stage, although that line makes my husband laugh every single time he hears it.
 Not even for the excruciating singing of Baby's older sister.

 Try just about everything.
 The teaching and the learning of the dance steps.
 The early challenges of Baby and Johnny's partnership.
 The slow build, from the first time they perform in public at a nearby resort to the climactic scene where they put it all out there for the world to see, is a road map for what women want.